raspberrypi/rpi-imager/BUILDING.md

 Run the suite with `ctest --test-dir <build dir> -j4`.

-Some cases need an elevated shell: building a boot image drives `diskpart`, and the imager's own manifest asks for administrator, so nothing can start the shipping binary without it.
+Some cases need an elevated shell: the imager's own manifest asks for administrator, so nothing can start the shipping binary without it.
 Run an elevated pass **as well as** an ordinary one, not instead of it -- an elevated token reads straight through a deny ACE, so the cases about refused permissions skip when it holds.

 #### Building